nghiant2710/docs/raspberrypi3-alpine/README-short.txt

-The bare bones Alpine Linux OS image for Raspberry PI 3.
+The bare bones Alpine Linux OS image for Raspberry Pi 3.